 Store-bought laundry detergents might be effective.
 But the problem is, we don’t really know what’s in them.
 Not only do they contain toxic chemicals, but it’s also a lot of plastic waste.

 If you have sensitive skin or a desire to minimize your carbon footprint, these alternatives may be just what you need.
-Plus, you will save money in the long run with these DIY solutions!
+Plus, these DIY solutions will save money in the long run!

 1. Baking Soda